ppy/osu-wiki/news/2025/2025-03-06-performance-points-star-rating-updates.md

 ### Reading skill

-A [set](https://github.com/ppy/osu/pull/31208) [of](https://github.com/ppy/osu/pull/31510) [changes](https://github.com/ppy/osu/pull/31512) proposed by [ltca](https://osu.ppy.sh/users/11475208) (with contributions from [rloseise](https://osu.ppy.sh/users/6793778)) have been created in order to add a new measure of difficulty assessment — reading.
+A [set](https://github.com/ppy/osu/pull/31208) [of](https://github.com/ppy/osu/pull/31510) [changes](https://github.com/ppy/osu/pull/31512) proposed by ::ltca::{ user-id=11475208 } (with contributions from ::rloseise::{ user-id=6793778 }) have been created in order to add a new measure of difficulty assessment — reading.
 This new skill aims to award additional bonuses depending on the difficulty of reading patterns.

 The reading skill assesses the **effective BPM** (calculated as the base BPM of the beatmap multiplied by the per-object slider velocity multiplier) of each object.
 Drum rolls and swells are not required to be hit, so these object types are exempt from any reading bonuses.